elastic/kibana/FUNCTIONS.md

 Argument | Accepts | Description
 --- | --- | ---
-position | *string* | Corner to place the legend in: nw, ne, se, or sw
+position | *string/boolean* | Corner to place the legend in: nw, ne, se, or sw.
+You can also pass false to disable the legend
 columns | *number* | Number of columns to divide the legend into

 #### .lines()